jhanekom27/rust-beam/README.md

 ## Workflow

-1. Sender uses `rust-beam` to send the file they want. `rb` will provide a UUID for the transfer
+1. Sender uses `rust-beam` to send the file they want. `rb` will provide a `unique id` for the transfer
-2. Sender passes the UUID to the receiver in any convenient way (e.g. slack or discord).
+2. Sender passes the `unique id` to the receiver in any convenient way (e.g. slack or discord).
-3. Receiver retrieves the file via the UUID using `rb`
+3. Receiver retrieves the file via the `unique id` using `rb`
 4. The relay server facilitates streaming the data across allowing small and larger files to be sent easily without taxing the server.

 ## Installation